You Need To Use Soap & Sanitizer — But You Also Need To Tend To Your Skin Microbiome

-It's a topic many doctors, derms, and various experts have started to mull over—here, we spoke with a few of them.
+It's a topic many doctors, derms, and various experts have mulled over the past two years—here, we spoke with a few of them.

 Before we begin: Don't skip safety precautions.

 Given these unprecedented and uncertain times, first and foremost keep yourself safe.
 This means listening to the recommended guidelines set out by health officials and local government, practicing smart social behaviors, wearing a mask, and keeping hygienic.

 While we can't change the fact that we all need to be using antimicrobial and sanitizing products with frequency—and have been for the last two years—we can address another element of our hygiene process to better serve our skin.

 However, let's start to think about our microbiomes, too.

 A brief description of your skin microbiome: "We typically think of skin only as it relates to beauty—but it's essential to our overall health," writes physician and naturopathic doctor Kara Fitzgerald, N.D.
 "The skin microbiome2, sometimes called the skin flora, is the term for the trillions of bugs3 that live on our skin.
 There are 1,000 different bacterial species and up to 80 different fungi species.
 Some of these are also residents of your gut microbiome."

 A few things that our skin microbiome does:

 - Helps us deal with skin infections.
 "From what we can tell, a healthy skin microbiome protects against infection in much the same way a good gut microbiome does: by crowding out overgrowth of pathogenic organisms," she says.